developdwp/developdwp/README.md

-- 👋 Hi, I’m @developdwp, Belgian, I live in France, I am 55 years old and passionate about coding and web development after my job.
+- 👋 Hi, I’m Pascal, Belgian, I live in France, I am 55 years old and passionate about coding and web development after my job.
 - 👀 I’m interested in REACTJS, BOOTSTRAP, CSS, HTML..
 - 🌱 I’m currently learning REACTJS.
 - 💞️ I’m looking to collaborate on other beginner or more experienced to build websites in ReactJS.